 A yearning to tackle the big questions in life is the main reason Kayla Polamalu wanted to go to university.

 “My parents fostered a real passion for justice and strong sense of compassion in me,” says Kayla.
-“After a family trip to Wellington I could see that Victoria’s Law School could provide me with the education I needed to support those strengths and help me answer those big questions.”
+“After a family trip to Wellington I could see that the University's Law School could provide me with the education I needed to support those strengths and help me answer those big questions.”

 Kayla arrived at university with that clear goal, but hadn’t given much thought to what else she might study alongside her Law degree.